creationix/howtonode.org/articles/connect-it.markdown

 So taking the ideas from [Rack][] and [ejsgi][], we introduce the idea of layers to the code handling the HTTP request and response.
 An app is structured like an onion.
 Every request enters the onion at the outside and traverses layer by layer till it hits something that handles it and generates a response.
 In [Connect][] terms, these are called filters and providers.
 Once a layer provides a response, the path happens in reverse.

-The [Connect][] framework simply takes the initial `request` and `response` objects that come from node's http callback and pass then layer by layer to the configured middleware modules in an application.
+The [Connect][] framework simply takes the initial `request` and `response` objects that come from node's http callback and pass them layer by layer to the configured middleware modules in an application.

 The example from above, converted to a [Connect][] app looks as follows: